eqld/nlsh/README.md

 # find . -name "*.py" -mtime -7
 ```

 This is particularly useful with reasoning models, which show their step-by-step thinking process.
 The reasoning tokens are displayed in real-time as they're generated, giving you insight into how the model arrived at its answer.
+In verbose mode, both the preflight reasoning (for tool selection) and the command generation reasoning are streamed to STDERR.

 ### Custom Prompts